Deploy MinIO: Single-Node Single-Drive

 path and uses the first file it finds.

-To avoid conflicting or unexpected configuration options, check that the file only exists at the /usr/lib/systemd/system/minio.service
+To avoid conflicting or unexpected configuration options, check that the file exists only at the /usr/lib/systemd/system/minio.service

 path.